Prerequisites and Professional Obligations

 Overseas Applicants

-Applicants who have been admitted to practise overseas or who are eligible to be admitted to practise overseas (ie both academic requirements and practical legal training requirements for admission overseas have been completed) are required to apply to the LPB for assessment of their eligibility for admission to practice in Western Australia.
+Applicants who have been admitted to practise or qualified overseas are required to apply to the LPB for assessment of their eligibility for admission to practice in Western Australia.

 Professional Indemnity Insurance